tspivey/pokecrystal-access/readme.md

 * p - pathfind.
 This tries to find a path between you and the object selected, or as close as it can get.
 * c - read coordinates
 * h - read enemy health if in a battle
+* shift u - Orient map viewer focus to the position of the player.
+* shift i, k, j and l - Move the map viewer focus up, down, left and right respectively.
+The tile that is being focused will be announced, along with any objects on that tile.
+As of onw it does not announce connections.
+* shift p - Pathfind to the currently focused tile.